GrapeoffJS/kindagoose/docs/pages/schema-registration.md

 export class UsersModule {}
 ```

 !> Notice that for every module schemas are registered separately.
-You can't register your schema once and globally, you should use `forFeature` every time when your module asks for some kind of model.
-The signature of `forFeature` is also worth looking into — The method accepts an unlimited amount of `SchemaRegistrationOptions` type objects, hence why you shouldn't duplicate it's calls.
+You can't register your schema once and globally, you
+should use `forFeature` every time when your module asks for some kind of model.
+The signature of `forFeature` is also
+worth looking into — The method accepts an unlimited amount of `SchemaRegistrationOptions` type objects, hence why you
+shouldn't duplicate its calls.